A 4 Day Itinerary for Lisbon Portugal, the Queen of the Sea

 The Rua Augusta Arch in Lisbon's central square, Praça do Comércio.
 It was built to signal Lisbon's rebirth after a devastating 1775 earthquake.

-Here's my 4 day itinerary for visiting sun-kissed Lisbon Portugal.
-Lisbon is a feast for the eyes, and one of my favorite cities in Europe.
+Lisbon is a feast for the eyes, and one of my favorite places in Europe.
 With its alluring old world charm, you could spend weeks in Lisbon and not see and experience all its treasures.
 But most of us don't have scads of time on our geographical cures.

 To help you along, I've created a 4 day itinerary that takes you to Lisbon's best sites and historic neighborhoods.
 Be prepared to swoon in stunned admiration over Lisbon's sparkling azulejo facades, miradouros, cobblestone streets, and glamorous palaces.
 If you only have a long weekend in Lisbon, just cut out day 4 on the itinerary, where I have you day tripping to Sintra or Obidos.